Learning and working in the manufacturing and technology industries

 What kinds of careers are found along this pathway?

-Examples of jobs in this pathway include:
+Examples of careers in this pathway include:

 Manufacturing